Guidance

 When goods you bring into Northern Ireland are ‘not at risk’ due to the applicable duties

-Goods brought into Northern Ireland from Great Britain are ‘not at risk’ if the applicable EU duty is zero.
+Goods brought into Northern Ireland from Great Britain are ‘not at risk’ if the applicable EU rate of duty is zero.
 This is unless the goods are subject to processing and you do not meet the additional requirements to declare goods for processing ‘not at risk’.
 You can find out more about the additional requirements for goods subject to processing in this guidance.

 When goods you bring into Northern Ireland can be declared ‘not at risk’ under the UK Internal Market Scheme

-In declaring goods ‘not at risk’ under the UK Internal Market Scheme, you must be satisfied that these goods entered Northern Ireland for the purpose of being sold or used by end consumers located in Northern Ireland (England, Scotland and Wales in the case of movements from Great Britain).
-You’ll need to keep evidence to show this.
+In moving goods as ‘not at risk’ under the UK Internal Market Scheme, you must be satisfied that these goods entered Northern Ireland to be sold to or for final use by end consumers located in the UK (if the goods are moving to Northern Ireland from a country outside the UK and EU, the end consumers must be located in Northern Ireland).

 Check the additional requirements for goods subject to processing

-If you bring goods into Northern Ireland which will be subject to processing, and wish to declare these goods ‘not at risk’, you’ll need to meet additional criteria.
+If you bring goods into Northern Ireland which will be subject to processing and wish to declare these goods ‘not at risk’, you’ll need to meet additional criteria.

 • your annual turnover is less than £2 million